 - 1/2 cup nutritional yeast

-- 1/3 cup unsweetened plant milk or water
+- 2/3 cup unsweetened plant milk, such as soy or almond

 - 1 TBSP lemon juice